Essential Real Estate Forms and Documents for Massachusetts Home Sellers

 How do I prepare a checklist for selling my home in Massachusetts?

 Creating a checklist helps keep your home sale organized.
-Include items like a home appraisal, property tax documents, utility transfer paperwork, and home inspection reports.
-Consider using a flat fee MLS listing to boost visibility, ensuring you’re ready for every step of the selling process.
+Include home appraisals, property tax documents, utility transfer paperwork, and home inspection reports.
+Consider using a flat-fee MLS listing to boost visibility and ensure you’re ready for every step of the selling process.

 Are there specific disclosure requirements when selling a house in Massachusetts?

 Yes, Massachusetts requires certain disclosures.
-If the home was built before 1978, you must provide a lead paint disclosure.
+You must provide a lead paint disclosure if the home was built before 1978.
 A radon disclosure and smoke certificate might also be necessary.
 Having these disclosures ready protects both buyer and seller.

 Do I need a realtor to sell property in Massachusetts?